zwll0911/RBC26_Recruitment_Face_Recognition_Project/README.md

 ## Real-Time Face Recognition Project

-This project implements a complete real-time face recognition pipeline using Python, OpenCV, FaceNet, and FFmpeg.
-The system is broken into three main scripts:
+This project implements a real-time face recognition pipeline using Python.
+It captures video via FFmpeg, detects faces using MediaPipe, generates embeddings using FaceNet (via `facenet-pytorch`), and recognizes known faces against a pre-encoded database.

+The system is divided into three main scripts:

-1.  `capture_faces.py`: Collects and stores face images using FFmpeg (or OpenCV fallback) to build a dataset.
+1.  `capture_faces.py`: Collects face images using FFmpeg and MediaPipe to build a dataset of known individuals.
-2.  `encode_faces.py`: Processes the collected images using FaceNet (via `facenet-pytorch`) to create known face embeddings.
+2.  `encode_faces.py`: Processes the collected images using MTCNN for detection and FaceNet (`InceptionResnetV1`) to create and save embeddings for known faces.
+Includes batch processing, resizing, and optional deletion of problematic images.
-3.  `recognize_faces.py`: Performs real-time face recognition using a live webcam feed captured via FFmpeg, leveraging FaceNet for detection and recognition, with optimizations like frame skipping.
+3.  `recognize_faces.py`: Performs real-time face recognition using a live webcam feed (via FFmpeg), detecting faces with MediaPipe, generating live embeddings with FaceNet, and matching against the saved database.
+Uses threading and frame skipping for optimization.

 ## How It Works

 The project uses a modern deep learning approach for high-accuracy face recognition:

-* **Camera Capture**: It primarily uses **FFmpeg** via a subprocess pipe for robust camera access on Windows (DirectShow).
-If FFmpeg fails, it falls back to using **OpenCV** `VideoCapture`.
-Includes logic for camera warmup and automatic reopening on errors.
+* **Camera Capture**: Uses **FFmpeg** via a subprocess pipe (`FFMPEGPipeCapture` class) for robust camera access (specifically targeting Windows DirectShow).
+Captures raw BGR frames.
-* **Face Detection**: It uses a **Multi-Task Cascaded Neural Network (MTCNN)** from the `facenet-pytorch` library to accurately detect faces in images (`encode_faces.py`) and video frames (`recognize_faces.py`). `capture_faces.py` uses the `face_recognition` library's detector with an OpenCV Haar Cascade fallback for dataset creation.
+* **Face Detection**:
+    * `capture_faces.py` & `recognize_faces.py`: Use **MediaPipe Face Detection** for fast and reliable bounding box detection on CPU/GPU.
+    * `encode_faces.py`: Uses **MTCNN** (from `facenet-pytorch`) for potentially higher accuracy detection during the offline encoding phase, with batch processing and fallback.
-* **Face Embedding**: For each detected face, it uses a pre-trained **InceptionResnetV1 (FaceNet)** model (via `facenet-pytorch`) to compute a 512-dimension vector (an "embedding") that numerically represents the face.
+* **Face Embedding**: A pre-trained **InceptionResnetV1 (FaceNet)** model from `facenet-pytorch` (trained on VGGFace2) computes a 512-dimension vector (embedding) for each detected face.
-* **Face Matching**: The recognition script compares the embeddings of faces seen on the webcam against a pre-computed database of "known" embeddings using efficient vectorized NumPy calculations.
-A distance calculation (Euclidean distance with a tolerance) determines if the face is a match or "Unknown".
+* **Encoding**: The `encode_faces.py` script iterates through the `dataset` folder, detects faces, generates embeddings, and saves them along with corresponding names into a `.pickle` file (`encodings_facenet.pickle`).
+* **Recognition**: The `recognize_faces.py` script loads the saved embeddings.
+In real-time, it detects faces, computes their live embeddings, and calculates the Euclidean distance to all known embeddings.
+If the minimum distance is below a set `RECOGNITION_THRESHOLD`, the corresponding name is assigned; otherwise, it's labeled "Unknown".
+* **Optimization**: The recognition script uses **threading** to decouple camera capture from processing and processes only every Nth frame (`FRAME_PROCESS_INTERVAL`) to prevent accumulating lag.
+Embeddings for multiple faces in a frame are generated in batches.

 ## Installation